-Both survivors and caregivers are affected by low work productivity since they have to dedicate so much time and energy dealing with a cancer diagnosis.
-The improvement in survival after cancer has made this issue much more current.
+Both survivors and caregivers are affected by low work productivity, as so much of their time and energy is dedicated to dealing with a cancer diagnosis.
 Nearly half of the approximately one million Canadians who have survived cancer for at least 10 years are under 65 years of age – that is, they are in the prime of their working life.
-Rehabilitation textbooks address the conditions that affect people with disabilities, but cancer is not included in the great majority of them.
-Psychosocial interventions tend to focus on the period right after treatment ends, but there is little intervention in the long term.
-(Please see the section on work and the financial aspects of survivorship.)
+There are not many workplace interventions in place to help reintegrate cancer survivors, so research and policy is especially important in this area.

 The Cancer and Work website is a valuable resource to address the unique needs of cancer survivors with returning, remaining, changing work or looking for work after a diagnosis of cancer.
 Find more information and resources here.

 For more information, see Work and financial aspects of survivorship.

 Blevins Primeau, A. S. (2019).
 “Productivity in Survivors of Cancer”. https://www.cancertherapyadvisor.com/home/tools/fact-sheets/productivity-in-survivors-of-cancer/

 Rutkowski, N. A. (2019).
 “Returning to Work after Cancer: Survivors, caregivers, and employers report similar challenges”. https://www.capo.ca/news/digest/7341217

 Nitkin, P., Parkinson, M., and Schultz, I. Z. (2011) Cancer and Work: A Canadian Perspective. https://www.capo.ca/pdf/CancerandWork-ACanadianPerspective.pdf